kevonc/kevoncheung.com/content/articles/20210314-credibility.md

 Online success depends on online relationships.
 And to have those, you have to understand how online relationships work and the techniques to craft them.

-I created a free email course, Making Twitter Friends, to share my techniques for building meaningful online relationships.
+I created a free email course, <a href="http://makingtwitterfriends.com/">Making Twitter Friends</a>, to share my techniques for building meaningful online relationships.

 Accumulate evidence
 Unless you're a celebrity with a manager, no one is going to promote you, except yourself.